 Probably not, largely because of the restrictions, but also because it can incur high fees.
-You will also not commonly be allowed to purchase large amounts of coins using PayPal, as you can with bank wire transfer.
+You will also not commonly be allowed to purchase large amounts of ETH coins using PayPal, as you can with bank wire transfer.
 And even for small amounts, the fees can be high, sometimes reaching more than 5%.
-Generally it’s better to use a card for smaller payments and bank transfers for larger ones.
+Generally it’s better to use a card for smaller amounts of Ethereum and bank transfers for larger ones.
 However, on platforms that accept PayPal it’s a perfectly secure way to buy ether if it’s the payment method you wish to use.

 A quick and easy guide to buying your first Ethereum